Tips for Preventing Hemorrhoids During Pregnancy

-You especially want to avoid sitting on hard surfaces, and sleeping on your back because the weight of the uterus presses on the major blood vessels behind it, causing the blood return from these rectal veins to be
+You especially want to avoid sitting on hard surfaces, and sleeping on your back because the weight of the uterus presses on the major blood vessels behind it, causing the blood return from these rectal veins to be even more sluggish.

 Tightening your pelvic floor muscles, especially those around your rectum, will strengthen the anus and the tissue around it, and prevent the stagnation of blood in this area.

 Eat a fiber-rich diet, drink a lot of fluids, and use a natural stool softener, if necessary.

 Use a baby wipe when necessary.
 (They’re cheaper than the adult towelettes).